Billy Elliot – the musical at the Victoria Palace Theatre

 Theatre: Victoria Palace Theatre, Victoria St, London, SW1

-Performance Times:
+Performance Times: N/A

 Nearest Tube: Victoria on the Victoria Line

 The best of the bunch is the wonderful Rubens Hotel.
-Owned by the renowned Red Carnation Group this is a four star hotel which acts like a five star hotel rather than a four star hotel that pretends to be a five star hotel.
-Consequently the service is excellent and every guest should feel completely relaxed here.
+Owned by the Red Carnation Group.
+It is a four star hotel which acts like a five star hotel rather than a four star hotel that pretends to be a five star hotel.
+The service is excellent and every guest should feel completely relaxed here.

 If you don’t mind a short tube journey look at the hotels in Kensington and Knightsbridge too: a little further out, they can offer considerable savings on theatreland hotels.